 What could have been better:

-- They don’t include the product’s price, and we feel like that the shopper will want to know that before heading back to their cart.
+- They don’t include the product’s price, and we feel like the shopper will want to know that before heading back to their cart.
 Since this email offers a discount, the price could even be marked out and show the new price with the 10-percent discount applied.

 Still not sure? (template)